MEP Toolset in Autodesk AutoCAD | Features

 MEP workspaces

-MEP-specific workspace environments include individual palettes and domain-specific ribbons to optimise your workflow tasks and save you time.
+MEP-specific workspace environments include individual palettes and domain-specific ribbons to optimize your workflow tasks and save you time.

 Automatic object updates

-Drawings, sheets and schedules can be automatically updated when changes occur, making it easy to minimise errors.
+Drawings, sheets, and schedules can be automatically updated when changes occur, making it easy to minimize errors.
 You can also match the properties of other objects.
 Activate or deactivate this feature to your preference and project needs.

 Drawing version management

-Check out and check in files to maintain versioning, prevent unauthorised modifications and ensure drawing integrity.
+Check out and check in files to maintain versioning, prevent unauthorized modifications, and ensure drawing integrity.
 Easily revert to an earlier version of your drawing at any time.

 Designing with space and zone objects

-Enhance your design options by using spaces to organise reports and zones to structure spaces into various groups, according to different schemes.
+Enhance your design options by using spaces to organize reports and zones to structure spaces into various groups, according to different schemes.

 Support for layer standards

-Incorporate common layer standards into your project standards, customise them or create your own.
+Incorporate common layer standards into your project standards, customize them, or create your own.

 Display System